Skip to content ↓

 This year you are lucky enough to have two different teachers within your class.
 Mrs Harbidge will be your teacher Monday, Tuesday and Wednesday and Mrs Westwell will be your teacher Wednesday, Thursday and Friday.

-Miss Davies is your full time teaching assistant in Preschool and Miss Jones currently supports in Preschool in the mornings.
+Miss Davies is your full time teaching assistant in Preschool and Mrs Khan currently supports in Preschool in the mornings.

 PE

-Stretch and grow will take place on a Monday afternoon and a Friday morning.
+Stretch and grow will take place after February half term on a Monday afternoon and a Friday morning.
 Please send your children in comfy active clothes so that they can join in!

 We will be doing forest school every Wednesday so please come dressed appropriately - waterproofs, wellies and layers during the winter months.